zmad5306/compose-reorderable-grid/README.md

 * survives recomposition
 * behaves on real devices

-This repo exists because shipping apps exposed edge cases that blog‑post examples never hit.
+This repo exists because shipping apps exposed edge cases that blog-post examples never hit.

 The code you see here is what was left *after* removing everything that caused twitching, merging, snapping, or gesture cancellation.